NeoGeographyToolkit/StereoPipeline/docs/examples/bathy.rst

 threshold, as in them the water appears universally darker than the land.

-A manual approach for finding this threshold in an image is pick some sample pixels in ``stereo_gui`` over the water region, with the pixel of the largest value declared as the threshold.
-How to do this is described in :numref:`thresh`.

 ASP provides two tools for finding the threshold in automated way based on histogram analysis.
 One is ``bathy_threshold_calc.py`` (:numref:`bathy_threshold_calc`), and the second one is